G08Tejaswini/Buddy-App/README.md

-# 🧸 StreakBuddy
-your personal hype squad
+# 🧸 StreakBuddy -your personal hype squad

 **"What if your phone became your buddy and helped you build habits, just the way you want?"**